Guide to Moving Insurance – Get the Best Coverage for Your Move

 Does Homeowners Insurance Cover Items While moving?

 It is subject to the particular provisions of the homeowner's insurance policy.
-While being moved, personal property may be covered in some homeowner's insurance plans to a limited extent, while in others it may not be covered at all.
+While being moved, personal property may be covered in some homeowner's insurance plans to a limited extent, while in others, it may not be covered at all.

 Typically, homeowner's insurance policies cover personal property while it is present at the insured's primary house.
 However, the amount of protection provided for personal effects while they are moving may be restricted or excluded.

-Insurance for DIY Moves
+Insurance Options for DIY Truck Moves

 International Moves